 NHTSA shows that approximately 50,000 accidents related to trailer towing occur each year.
 The majority of these accidents were due to trailer-sway.

 While there are simple tricks and tips to promote anti-sway, the best way to control trailer sway is by using a weight distribution hitch.
-We will cover common questions and important cautions to take when it comes to trailer sway.
+We will cover everything you need to know about what causes trailer sway, what to do when it occurs, and how to prevent it.
 Let’s get to it!

-What is trailer sway and why is it dangerous?
+What Causes trailer sway and why is it dangerous?

-Trailer sway occurs due to some sort of disturbance to the trailer that causes the trailer to move side to side.
-Some of the most common disturbances that cause trailer sway are wind, side-wind from passing vehicles, and uneven weight distribution.
+Trailer sway occurs due to some sort of disturbance to the trailer that causes the trailer to move from side to side.
+Some of the most common disturbances that cause trailer sway are wind gusts, side-wind from passing vehicles, high-speed driving, tight turns, and uneven weight distribution.

-It doesn’t take very much for a serious accident to happen when trailer sway occurs.
+It doesn’t take much for a serious accident to happen when a trailer starts to sway.
 On average, it takes about 3-4 seconds from the time the driver notices the trailer sway before an accident could occur.

 What Not to do when trailer sway occurs

-Acting quickly when trailer sway occurs is crucial.
+Acting quickly when your trailer is fishtailing is crucial.
 However, you can make the sway worse by taking the wrong approach.
 The following are actions that should not be taken whatsoever when trailer sway occurs.

 - DO NOT press on tow vehicle brakes